SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 ```

-Add the logic for caching the picture URL, and picture set back logic.
+Add the logic for caching the picture URL and picture set back logic.

 ```
 function completeUpload(uploadedFiles) {